-Within current global markets, there are some common issues and friction points that can cause real harm or inefficiency within industrial business processes.
+Within current global markets, there are some common issues and friction points that can cause real harm or inefficiency within operations management or the industrial business processes.
 For example:

 Data sharing: When an organisation works across many applications and systems, it can be difficult to translate or share data from one platform to another.